The Prisoner's Tale

-"I'm afraid you don't have much time."
-Scrooge sighed looking up at the clock.
-"I'm afraid that the end of all we know has just begun.
+"I'm afraid you don't have much time," Scrooge sighed and looked up at the ticking clock.
+"Everything that we know and love is in danger.
 There is no way out of this.
-If you can't find the flaw in the plan, if you fail in any little detail in any way, death and destruction are inevitable for all."
+If you can't find the flaw in the plan, or if you fail in any little detail, in any way, death and destruction are inevitable for us all."
 He looked up at the ceiling and stroked his bill.
-However, if you do nothing at all, we will also die...
-As you see, there really isn't any choice."
+"But, if you choose to do nothing at all, we will also die.
+As you see, there really isn't another option."

-Still the toons did not speak.
-The only sound that was heard was in their heads.
+Still, the toons did not speak.
+The only sound they heard was in their heads.
 It was their hearts beating the drums of death.

 The chairman's face flashed into their minds.
-The toons knew that if they were to live up to their potential, then they would have to fight this war.
+The toons knew that, if they were to live up to their potential, they would have to fight this war.
 The chairman would never give up without a fight.

-According to logic, this was impossible.
+Logic told them this was impossible.
 There was no way they could do it.
 They had no plan; they had no hint of anywhere to begin.
 In Cog Nation, there were no happy endings.
-They knew that they were meant to die and absolutely nothing could change that.
+They knew that they were meant to die, and absolutely nothing could change that.
 But they still had to fight.